 Having received an RFE, your visa application or green card petition will be treated as pending during the RFE request and response review time.

-Further, if you fail to provide all of the information requested, in the format required, USCIS may proceed to make a decision based on the evidence submitted to date, which again is unlikely to be favourable.
+If you fail to provide all of the information requested, in the format required, USCIS may proceed to make a decision based on the evidence submitted to date, which again is unlikely to be favourable.

 Once the RFE response has been received, USCIS can take up to 60 days to make a decision on your case.

 In certain cases, the evidence provided in response to an RFE may raise eligibility questions that the USCIS case officer did not identify during their initial case review.
 The new evidence may also open up new lines of inquiry.
 In such a case, a follow-up RFE might be warranted.

 Do not miss the deadline set out in the RFE.
 The response deadline will be expressed as either a set number of days or by way of a specific date.
 In the event that the deadline is expressed in days, this will run from the date of the RFE letter or notice, and not from the date that you received the RFE in the post.

 The maximum response time that will be permitted by USCIS for an RFE is 12 weeks, although this can vary on a case-by-case basis.

 During the COVID pandemic, you may qualify for an extension on the deadline for your RFE response.
 Take advice to ensure you are working to the correct timeframes.